Doc0x1/Kali-Shell-Scripts/no-more-external-pip/README.md

 sudo bash ./no-more-external-pip.sh
 ```

-The script will find all EXTERNALY-MANAGED files for the Python versions installed on the Linux system and remove them.
+The script will find all EXTERNALLY-MANAGED files for the Python versions installed on the Linux system and remove them.

 Afterwards you won't have to worry about any more issues using pip install without venv.